gear-foundation/gear-wiki/docs/examples/staking.md

 Stacking is an analogue of a bank deposit, receiving passive earnings due to simple storage of cryptomonets.
 The percentage of income may be different – it all depends on the term of the deposit.

+Anyone can create their own Staking contract and run it on the Gear Network.
+To do this, Gear created an example which is available on [GitHub](https://github.com/gear-dapps/staking).

+This article explains the programming interface, data structure, basic functions and explains their purpose.
+It can be used as is or modified to suit your own scenarios.

 ### Mathematics
 You can stake the fungible token into the contract (So you deposit tokens into the staking contract and later claim that token (or another fungible token) for a reward.
 A fixed amount of reward  is minted for certain time interval (it can be a second, minute or day)